broeser/sanitor/README.md

 uses SanitizableTrait.
 It already contains a getSanitizer()-method returning
 $this->sanitizer, make sure to set it somewhere or override the method.

+## Contributing?

+Yes, please!

+Please note that this project is released with a Contributor Code of Conduct.
+By participating in this project you agree to abide by its terms.

 ## Sanitor?